NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/secure-azure-function-apps-with-microsoft-b2c.rst

          App Service Authentication

    #.
-Configure the following fields:
+Configure the following options:

       * Provide the app name.
       * Click :guilabel:`Yes` for the :guilabel:`Web App/ Web API` option.
-      * In the :guilabel:`Reply URL` field, enter the unique Azure Function App URL that you noted in Step 4 and append  ``/.auth/login/aad/callback`` to it.
+      * In the :guilabel:`Reply Url` field, enter the unique Azure Function App URL that you noted in Step 4 and append  ``/.auth/login/aad/callback`` to it.
         For example:

         .. parsed-literal::
            :class: highlight

-           https://\ *functionapp*\ .azurewebsites.net/.auth/login/aad/callback.
+           https://\ *functionappname*\ .azurewebsites.net/.auth/login/aad/callback.

    #.
 Click :guilabel:`Create`.